-- The key is released and automatically returns to position II. - The ignition switch is turned to 0 or I.

-- The gear selector is moved out of P or N (automatic transmission vehicles). - · The engine starts.
+- The key is released and automatically returns to position II. - The starter switch is turned to 0 or I. - The gear selector is moved out of P or N (automatic transmission vehicles). - The engine starts.

-Do not use the starter continuously for longer than six seconds.
-Continued use of the starter will discharge the battery and may damage the starter mechanism.
+Do not use the starter motor continuously for longer than six seconds.
+Continued use of the starter will discharge the battery and may damage the starter motor mechanism.
 When the engine starts, release the key.
-Wait until the engine stops turning before re-using the starter.
+Wait until the engine stops turning before re-using the starter motor.

-The red charge warning light in the instrument cluster should go out when the engine is running.
+The red charge warning indicator in the instrument pack should extinguish when the engine is running.